Strengthening through governance

 The Business Plan also includes a greater focus on our internal governance, and how this can have a positive impact on the success of the organisation through maximising the effectiveness of our Board, Committees and Councils, while still ensuring that we maintain accreditation on the Code for Sports Governance.

-In order to achieve the required outcomes identified in the Business Plan it became apparent that the organisation needed to review its structure to ensure that the right level of resource was allocated to the key areas.
-This restructure has now been completed, and the increased emphasis on the importance of good governance has meant that a brand new role of Governance Manager has been created.
+In order to achieve the required outcomes identified in the Business Plan it became apparent that the organisation needed to review its structure to ensure that the right levels of resource are allocated to the key areas.
+The completion of the restructure and the increased emphasis on the importance of good governance has meant that a brand new role of Governance Manager was created within ukactive and we are delighted to welcome Niels Cleeren to the position.

-The new Governance Manager will be responsible for supporting the Executive team in driving the internal rhythm of the business by ensuring that structure and process are followed across all areas of the organisation.
-In keeping with our commitment to improve and strengthen for the future, the role will also lead on the review of our Board, Committees and Councils to ensure that they are operating efficiently and are maximising the skills of the talented people involved.
+Niels is now responsible for supporting the Executive team in driving the internal rhythm of the business by ensuring that structure and process are followed across all areas of the organisation.
+In keeping with our commitment to improve and strengthen for the future, he will also lead on the review of our Board, Committees and Councils to ensure that they are operating efficiently and are maximising the skills of the talented people involved.

-The creation of this role demonstrates the importance which ukactive attaches to good governance practices.
-You can find out more about the role and how to apply here.
+The creation of the Governance Manager role demonstrates the importance which ukactive attaches to good governance practices and an appreciation of the contribution they make to the effective running of our organisation.

 Ben Shepherd is Director of Business Operations and Company Secretary at ukactive.
 He has overall responsibility for the organisation's governance arrangements, alongside accountability for its business operation functions (Finance, HR, IT, Legal and Facilities)